What Do You Know About Smoking During Pregnancy?

 The correct answer is

 SIDS is the unexplained death of an infant.
-Babies born to a parents who smoked during and after pregnancy have an increased risk for SIDS.
+A baby born to a parent who smoked during and after pregnancy has an increased risk for SIDS.

-5. Pregnant people should stay away from secondhand smoke.
+5. You should try to stay away from secondhand smoke if you’re pregnant.

 You didn’t answer this question.